wp-plugins/media-library-assistant/readme.txt

 * New: For the Media/Assistant submenu, **post status (Draft, Pending, Future)** is now included in the "where-used" reporting columns.
 It is also included in the "Parent Info" meta box on the Media/Edit Media screen.
 * New: An example of Media/Assistant submenu support for Advanced Custom Fields Checkbox variables is provided at `/media-library-assistant/examples/mla-acf-checkbox-example.txt`
 * New: An example of mapping PDF metadata to Standard Fields and Taxonomy Terms has been added to the "IPTC/EXIF Mapping for PDF Documents" section of the Settings/Media Library Assistant Documentation tab.
+* Fix: For the Media/Assistant submenu Bulk Edit area, updates to the "Categories" taxonomy are now handled correctly.
 * Fix: For `[mla_gallery]`, a defect in the default handling of the `post_parent` parameter has been fixed.
 The defect was introduced in version 2.00.
 * Fix: For the "Select Parent" popup window, a defect in handling invalid post_status values has been fixed.